TL;DR

 If you are trying to understand how answering services work, you’re probably dealing with calls getting missed, callers reaching the wrong person, agents sounding unprepared, or team lacking understanding of what happens after hours.

 In this guide, you will see the step-by-step workflow of how high-stakes answering services work, the extra rules emergency helplines need, and the most common failure points.
-If you are comparing models for your own team, the after-hours on-call answering service guide is the best companion page.

 How does a high-stakes answering service work?